Random Maps: Jump to Version 3.0 Upgrade Guide!

 How can I change the number of spawns or add new assets?

 You may use any other Region ID.
-To add or change Region IDs, or to change the number of how often an object spawns, go into Templates/Plugin Manager.
+To add or change Region IDs or to change the number of times an object spawns, go into Templates/Plugin Manager.

 Region IDs